inspector-apm/youtube-ai-agent/README.md

 # How to use this project

-Download the project on your machine, and open your terminal into the project directory.
+Download the project on your machine and open your terminal into the project directory.
 First, install the composer dependencies:

 ```